 Self-service payment kiosks provide added convenience for walk-in customers by allowing them to pay 24/7 with real-time account data, reducing lines and foot traffic with speedy transaction times, and creating a self-service option for cash, check, and credit and debit cards — including for partial or past-due payments.

 During the Covid-19 pandemic, these self-service kiosks are a lifeline for customers who pay in person due to preference or need, especially with some utility payment centers limiting indoor capacity, shortening business hours, or closing buildings entirely.

 For utilities, outdoor payment kiosks especially have helped maintain revenue continuity, and the cloud-based payment software helps keep staff safe by allowing them to do their jobs remotely.
-In fact, kiosks are eligible for CARES Act reimbursement as a Covid-related expense.
+In fact, kiosks are eligible for federal funding under the American Rescue Plan.